 When writing about cell phone radiation, we said that it is better to use a wired or Bluetooth device so that you are not affected by cellphone radiation.
-Questions arise that since Bluetooth communication too, is a form of radio communication, shouldn’t there be something called Bluetooth radiation.
+Questions arise that since Bluetooth communication, too, is a form of radio communication, shouldn’t there be something called Bluetooth radiation?
 Is Bluetooth radiation also bad for humans?
-Is it as worse as in the case of cellphones?
+Is it as worse as in the case of cell phones?

-Is Bluetooth Radiation harmful or safe
+Is Bluetooth Radiation harmful or safe?

 When speaking of cellphone radiation, we are talking about high-frequency radio waves that start from your cellphone and have to go through a maze of cellphone towers before your voice actually reaches the person whom you called on the phone.

-In case of Bluetooth radiation, the waves start from one of your devices that is directly connected to another Bluetooth device.
+In the case of Bluetooth radiation, the waves start from one of your devices that is directly connected to another Bluetooth device.
 The good thing about Bluetooth is that its range (distance) is small.
 Working on extremely high frequencies, these waves cannot penetrate a concrete wall.
-It is usually a few meters in case of Bluetooth radio waves.
+It is usually a few meters in the case of Bluetooth radio waves.
 Thus, the danger of Bluetooth radiation, if any, is reduced to a small area.

 Much has been studied about the potential of a different range of radio waves to ascertain health problems.
 A cellphone-in-use is dangerous.
-The study on Bluetooth radiation has so far, given varying results.
-But if you apply logic, Bluetooth cannot be much harmful as it works in a small area, doesn’t require powerful radio antennas, and thus reduce the radiation.
+The study on Bluetooth radiation has, so far, given varying results.
+But if you apply logic, Bluetooth cannot be much harmful as it works in a small area, doesn’t require powerful radio antennas, and thus reduce radiation.
 The studies conducted by Food and Drugs Administration (FDA) mark Bluetooth as no-danger.

 “The majority of studies published have failed to show an association between exposure to radiofrequency from a cell phone and health problems”, says FDA on Bluetooth radiation